nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application, all clients will be listed by default. **OR** The user calls a List/ Find command.

 Step 2.
-The user executes the `view 1` command to view the first person in the Client list.
+The user executes the `view 1` command to view the first client in the Client list.

 <box type="info" seamless>